On the diversity of strongly-interacting Type IIn supernovae: The sample

 In the upper right panel of Fig.~\ref{fig:param_HalphaHbeta}, the FWHM of the broad component is shown.
 All SNe in our sample start with very broad ($\gtrsim 80$ \AA) FWHMs ($\gtrsim 4000 \;\rm{km\,s^{-1}}$) that then shrink to $\sim40-60$ \AA~ ($2000-3000 \;\rm{km\,s^{-1}}$) around 300$\,\rm{days}$.
 SN~2021acya, however, starts with a lower FWHM and then broadens significantly.
 Considering the gaps in the spectral follow-up, it is possible that all SNe underwent the same evolution.
 A viable explanation for this behaviour is that at early epochs the photosphere is not (yet) hot enough to show a significant electron scattering effect, which becomes dominant later on.

 In the bottom left plot of Fig.~\ref{fig:param_HalphaHbeta}, the flux of the broad H$\alpha$ is shown.
 A progressive increase in the flux is observed in all SNe, with a peak between 200 and 300$\,\rm{days}$ after the explosion.
 This is followed by a decrease in the case of SNe~2021adxl and 2022wed, while it appears to remain constant (albeit within very large errorbars) for SN~2021acya.
 A high H$\alpha$ luminosity is often correlated to strong interaction \citep{chugai_Halpha_1991}.
 If this is true also for our SNe, the strength of interaction increases with time and peaks after the light curve peak.
 The epoch at which the H$\alpha$ flux starts to decrease is likely related to the extent and density profile of the interacting CSM.
+A more extended CSM would sustain the interaction for a longer time, while a rapidly declining density would drop the strength of interaction and thus the luminosity.
+In this respect, the decrease for SN~2022wed happens earlier than for the others, around the maximum of the second peak.
+Possibly, this denotes a rapid change in the CSM density for this particular object.
+On the other hand, for SNe~2021acya and 2021adxl the change happens later on, perhaps indicating a less steep decline in the CSM density.
+Also, note that the total H$\alpha$ luminosity is higher for SN~2021acya compared to SN~2021adxl, possibly, due to a higher CSM mass for the former.

 Finally, the ratio of $\frac{H\alpha}{H\beta}$ for both the narrow and the broad components is calculated.
 For the narrow line, the ratio is constant within the errors and close to the 3.1 limit value for the case B hydrogen recombination \citep{Osterbrock2006}.
-For the narrow lines, this indicates that the level population is determined by the radiation field.
+For the narrow lines, this indicates that H is excited by radiation.
 The broad lines ratio is shown in the bottom right panel of Fig.~\ref{fig:param_HalphaHbeta}, where we consider only ratios with an error below 25\%.
 The values are significantly higher than for the narrow lines and the ratio changes over time.
-This happens when electrons are pushed to higher levels through collisions, in regions of high density and optical depth, confirming that all SNe in our sample have a strong shock component in their light emission \citep{chevalier_iin_shock_1994}.
+This happens when electrons are pushed to higher energy levels through collisions, in regions of high density and optical depth, confirming that all SNe in our sample have a strong shock component in their light emission \citep{chevalier_iin_shock_1994}.
 This is also in agreement with what is found in the literature, for example, for SNe~2010jl and 2013L \citep{fransson_2010jl_2014,taddia_2013L_2020}.